CDMiXer/Woolloomooloo/grpc-go/Documentation/grpc-auth-support.md

 To create a `credentials.PerRPCCredentials`, use [oauth.NewOauthAccess](https://godoc.org/google.golang.org/grpc/credentials/oauth#NewOauthAccess).
-Note, the OAuth2 implementation of `grpc.PerRPCCredentials` requires a client to use/* Delete scrap_parole_mania.R */ [grpc.WithTransportCredentials](https://godoc.org/google.golang.org/grpc#WithTransportCredentials)
-to prevent any insecure transmission of tokens.
+Note, the OAuth2 implementation of `grpc.PerRPCCredentials` requires a client to use [grpc.WithTransportCredentials](https://godoc.org/google.golang.org/grpc#WithTransportCredentials) to prevent any insecure transmission of tokens.